About the artist

 Colors, like the notes of music, have always fascinated me.
 I try to search and research to bring the right colors to my work so they reflect the mood and portray the intended meaning.
 I want the colors of my artwork to enchant, heal and connect the viewer to the stories that each piece of work has to tell.
-I hope my art will be just a tool to help the viewers find a path in understanding the diverse humanity around us.
-Now and then I like to experiment with a new product or technique.
+I hope my art will be just a tool to help the viewers find a path in understanding the diverse humanity around us and bring about understanding of cultures we know little of, and thus remove fear of the unknown.
+Now and then I like to experiment with a new product or techniques.
 The inspiration for my work comes from my local community, my life, historic events and nature.
-If you wish to purchase my art prints, please click on the Shop button and for originals or commissions, you can reach me by clicking on the contact button.
-Thanks!

 2017- Saratoga Library CA. (Sikhs: Nov. &Dec.)

 2015- Sikh Awareness celebration event, Santa Clara Library CA